 - The home is inspected to make sure the work is complete and correct.

 Eligibility is determined by family size and household income in accordance with federal guidelines.
 Weatherization services are FREE to households that:

 - Are eligible for the Low Income Home Energy Assistance Program (LIHEAP)

 - Have an occupant receiving Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), Aid to Aged Blind and Disabled (AABD) and are at or below the annual income chart shown at right.

-NOTE: Crosswalk CAA administers the IHWAP in Franklin, Jefferson, and Williamson Counties.
+NOTE: Crosswalk CAA administers the IHWAP in Franklin, Jefferson, Williamson, Edwards, Gallatin, Hamilton, Saline, Wabash, Wayne, and White Counties.

 For Jackson County, please call Western Egyptian Economic Opportunity Council, in Steeleville, at (618) 965-9031